MattStanl3y/JavaScriptProjects/README.md

 These projects range from simple functions to more complex applications, all implemented using pure JavaScript.
 They demonstrate various aspects of _JavaScript_ and _DOM_ _manipulation_.

+## Goals of this project

+1. Improve core JavaScript skills without relying on frameworks or libraries
+2. Gain practical experience with DOM manipulation techniques
+3. Implement various programming logic and algorithms in real-world scenarios
+4. Develop proficiency in creating responsive designs using HTML5 and CSS3
+5. Enhance problem-solving skills through diverse coding challenges
+6. Practice efficient code organization in vanilla JavaScript applications
+7. Utilize GitHub for version control and project management
+8. Learn to break down complex problems into manageable components
+9. Explore different aspects of JavaScript, from basic concepts to advanced techniques
+10. Build a portfolio of projects demonstrating JavaScript proficiency
+11. Improve debugging skills in pure JavaScript environments
+12. Develop skills in creating interactive user interfaces without UI libraries
+13. Gain confidence in building complete web applications from the ground up

 ## Projects List

 1. Color Flipper